technyon/nuki_hub/README.md

 <br>
 To configure the connection to the MQTT broker, first connect your client device to the same Wi-Fi network the ESP32 is connected to.<br>
 In a browser navigate to the IP address assigned to the ESP32 via DHCP (often found in the web interface of your internet router).<br><br>
-Next click on "Edit" below "MQTT Configuration" and enter the address and port (usually 1883) of your MQTT broker and a username and a password if required by your MQTT broker.<br>
+Next click on "MQTT Configuration" and enter the address and port (usually 1883) of your MQTT broker and a username and password if required by your MQTT broker.<br>
 <br>
-The firmware supports SSL encryption for MQTT, however most people and especially home users don't use this.<br>
+The firmware supports SSL encryption for MQTT, however most people don't use this.<br>
-In that case leave all fields starting with "MQTT SSL" blank.
-Otherwise see the "[MQTT Encryption](#mqtt-encryption-optional)" section of this README.
+See the "[MQTT Encryption](#mqtt-encryption-optional)" section of this README.

 ## Pairing with a Nuki Lock or Opener

 Make sure "Bluetooth pairing" is enabled for the Nuki device by enabling this setting in the official Nuki App in "Settings" > "Features & Configuration" > "Button and LED".
 After enabling the setting press the button on the Nuki device for a few seconds.<br>
-Pairing should be automatic when the ESP32 is powered on.<br>
+Pairing should be automatic whenever the ESP32 is powered on and no lock is paired.<br>
+To pair with an opener you need to first enable the opener on the "Nuki configuration" page of NukiHub.<br>
 <br>
 When pairing is successful, the web interface should show "Paired: Yes".<br>
 MQTT nodes like lock state and battery level should now reflect the reported values from the lock.<br>